soujanyanmbri/symmetrical-bassoon/README.md

 ### Part E:

-Comparing all the outputs, it is evident that using x1 is better than the other 2 cases.
+Comparing all the outputs, it is evident that using x1 or using all features is better than the other case.
 Reason could be higher covariance

 ### Part F:
 Similar to the questions above, we could consider 3 cases: